-The Northern Family & Domestic Violence Service is the lead provider and access point for the integrated family violence service system in the Northern Metropolitan sub-region.
-The Service provides a range of support services to women and their children only who have experienced family violence.
+The Northern Family & Domestic Violence Service (NFDVS) is the lead provider and access point for the integrated family violence service system in the Northern Metropolitan sub-region.
+NFDVS provides a range of support services to women and their children who have experienced family violence.
 The service aims to assist women and their children to remain safely within their community and maintain a life free of violence while also addressing the emotional and practical needs and issues arising from the violence.

 Underpinning the service is a commitment to work within a feminist framework that acknowledges the gendered nature of violence against women and the social pattern of inequality in which violence and abuse is perpetrated.
 The service works from a framework that attempts to promote a woman's sense of self and encourage her own agency (empowerment).
-This framework incorporates an understanding of the multi factorial contributors to the experience of Family Violence by any individual woman.
-In our work with Indigenous women we understand that colonisation and the resulting destruction of kinship networks, i.e. the targeted disruption to secure attachments through institutionalisation has resulted in significant transgenerational trauma which continues to impact on the Aboriginal community and influences the perception of the community towards services such as Berry Street.
-The service acknowledges that women from CALD communities bring experiences from their countries of origin and cultures that require recognition and a culturally sensitive, feminine response.
-This service acknowledges the power imbalance experienced by women with disabilities when they are dependent on others for their care which a women's vulnerability to all forms of violent and controlling behaviours.
-The service has an appreciation of the impact of Family Violence on the development and well-being of children and adolescents.
-The service operates within a collaborative & supportive team environment with a strong focus on partnerships with relevant external organisations.
+This framework incorporates an understanding of the multi-factorial contributors to the experience of family violence by any individual woman.
+This includes contextualising a woman within her culture.
+In our work with Indigenous women we understand that colonisation and the resulting destruction of kinship networks, i.e. the targeted disruption to secure attachments through institutionalisation has resulted in significant transgenerational trauma that continues to impact on the Aboriginal community and influences the perception of the community towards services such as Berry Street.
+The service also acknowledges that women from cultural and linguistic groups other than the dominant one sometimes bring experiences from countries of origin and cultures (including political and religious status) that require recognition.
+NFDVS acknowledges the power imbalance experienced by women with disabilities when they are dependent on others for their care.
+This imbalance increases women's vulnerability to all forms of violent and controlling behaviours.
+The service has an appreciation of the negative impact of family violence on the development and well-being of children and adolescents.

+NFDVS operates within a collaborative & supportive team environment with a strong focus on partnerships with relevant external organisations.